pjeby/prop-schema/README.md

 * Chain an unlimited number of arbitrary validation or type conversion functions
 * Combine types with `.and()` and `.or()`
-* Default values or "required" properties
+* Properties can have default values or require explicit initialization
 * Subclasses inherit base class schema, and only need to add their changes or additions
-* Properties always enumerate in the same order per instance, and instances are initialized monomorphically
+* Properties always enumerate in schema definition order, and instances are initialized monomorphically
 * Property definitions can include arbitrary metadata that can be used for validation, conversion, storage management, help listings, command-line options, etc.
 * Customizable backing store for property data
 * Runs in any ES5+ environment, including Node, io.js, and most "modern" browsers